Options Probability Calculator

 Probability of Expiring ITM vs OTM

-The probability of an option expiring ITM tells you the market-implied likelihood that the stock will finish beyond the strike price at expiration.
-For a call option, this is the chance the stock closes above the strike.
-For a put option, it is the chance the stock closes below the strike.
-These probabilities are closely related to an option’s delta — a 0.30 delta call has roughly a 30% chance of finishing ITM.
+Probability of expiring ITM is the market's best guess that the stock finishes past your strike at expiration.
+For a call, that's finishing above the strike.
+For a put, finishing below it.
+It tracks closely with delta — a 0.30 delta put has roughly a 30% chance of finishing ITM.

 Probability of Touching